 What is sensory processing disorder?

 Sensory processing disorder (SPD) is a condition that affects how your brain processes sensory information (stimuli).
 Sensory information includes things you see, hear, smell, taste, or touch.
 SPD can affect all of your senses, or just one.
 SPD usually means you’re overly sensitive to stimuli that other people are not.
 But the disorder can cause the opposite effect, too.
 In these cases, it takes more stimuli to impact you.
+On the other hand, lack of sensory input can impact your social and emotional health.
+For example, hearing loss has been shown to increase the risk of developing dementia because it causes social isolation and depression.

 Children are more likely than adults to have SPD.
 But adults can have symptoms, too.
 In adults, it’s likely these symptoms have existed since childhood.
 However, the adults have developed ways to deal with SPD that let them hide the disorder from others.